jefbags/jefbags.github.io/_posts/2015-07-19-In-the-land-of-milk-and-honeypots-:-part-one.md

 ---
 layout: post
 category: SEC
-title: In the Land of Milk and Honeypots : part one
+title: In the Land of Milk and Honeypots, part one
 tagline: by Jeff Baglioni
 tags:
   - security